Repsol

 Repsol S.A. ([reβˈsol]) is a Spanish multinational energy and petrochemical company based in Madrid.
 It is engaged in worldwide upstream and downstream activities.
 In the 2022 Forbes Global 2000, Repsol was ranked as the 320th-largest public company in the world.
 As of 2022, it has 24,000 employees worldwide.

 It is vertically integrated and operates in all areas of the oil and gas industry, including exploration and production, refining, distribution and marketing, petrochemicals, power generation and trading.
+Repsol's business strategy includes hydraulic fracturing (fracking) operations on the Alaska North Slope, a method used to extract hydrocarbons from shale formations.

-The business strategy also includes a renewable energy division.
+As of 2021 Repsol had a renewable energy division.

 History

 CAMPSA and REPESA

 In 1927, CAMPSA (Compañía Arrendataria del Monopolio de Petróleos S.A.), headed by Miguel Primo de Rivera y Orbaneja, was created with the objective of administering concessions in handing over the state monopoly of petroleum companies.
 Originally the company was arranged so that the state would have a minority stake.
 The Creation of CAMPSA intensified the progress of the Spanish refinery industry.

 In 1941, the Spanish government under Francisco Franco created the INI (National Industry Institute), in order to finance and promote Spanish industries.
 The INI supported CAMPSA in its exploration of Tudanca, Cantabria, a monumental moment in Spanish exploration on the Iberian Peninsula.
 The year 1947, marked the end of a 20-year contract between the Spanish state and CAMPSA, decentralizing services while at the same time giving specific rights to the state to intervene in the company's affairs, minus distribution and commercialization, which remained exclusive to CAMPSA.

 In 1948, REPESA (Refinería de Petróleos de Escombreras S.A.) was incorporated for the installation of a refinery in the Valley of Escombreras (Cartagena).

-REPESA became the symbol of the increasing industrial consolidation in the refining sector, as it took on the production and marketing of petrol, oils and lubricants under its own brand name.'
+REPESA symbolized the growing industrial consolidation in the refining sector by producing and marketing petrol, oils, and lubricants under its own brand names.
+REPSOL was introduced as REPESA's leading petroleum brand from the outset.'
 From the beginning, REPSOL was REPESA's "star brand" of petroleum as a REPESA product brand.